bpncodes/v3_personal/content/projects/react_mui_keep.md

 showInProjects: true
 ---

-A simple clone of google keep app built with gatsby and firebase.
-Built while experimenting MUI with gatsby and firebase.
+A simple clone of google keep app built with Gatsby and Firebase.
+Built while experimenting MUI with Gatsby and Firebase.